Beginner Powerlifting Program – Introduction

-And last, if you feel you need to lose weight during or before embarking on weight training, please consider picking up a copy of my ebook The Hashi Mashi Plan to Lose 20 Pounds in 3 Months.
+And last, if you feel you need to take off some weight before embarking on a weight training program, please consider picking up a copy of my Guide to Lose 20lbs in 3 Months, thank you!

 - 7 Most Important Deadlift Muscles Worked To Change Your Life

 - 27 Sensational Ways How Deadlifts Change Your Body